 WMU to break ground on economic-development engine

-The region’s newest job and business development initiative is slated to help kick off 2019.
-Western Michigan University will begin development of the Business Technology and Research Park 2—BTR 2—in the next few months thanks to a $2.1 million grant from U.S. Economic Development Administration, a division of the U.S. Department of Commerce.
-The grant will help pay for site development in the form of roads and utilities.
+Western Michigan University began development of the Business Technology and Research Park 2—BTR 2—in late summer 2019 thanks to a $2.1 million grant from U.S. Economic Development Administration, a division of the U.S. Department of Commerce.
+The grant provided funding for site development in the form of roads and utilities.

-The new complex will attract and incubate new businesses and establish University, regional business and community partnerships, says Bob Miller, associate vice president for community outreach.
+The new complex is intended to attract and incubate new businesses and establish University, regional business and community partnerships.
 It will support research, economic development and new student opportunities.

 The new venture continues the success of WMU’s Business Technology and Research Park 1, a 256-acre complex with similar goals.
 BTR 1 is now home to approximately 40 companies which provide more than 850 jobs.
 The park and its businesses have added close to $10 million in tax revenue for the city of Kalamazoo.
 Since its inception, BTR 1 has provided hundreds of internships for WMU students and counts 100 alumni among its employees.

 The development of BTR 2 emerges as the property in BTR 1 is full with current and committed businesses.
-It will be located across the street from BTR 1 on a 55-acre parcel west of Drake Road and east of U.S. 131.
-Initial site work will go out for bid in early 2019, with work expected to begin sometime in the first quarter.
+It is located across the street from BTR 1 on a 55-acre parcel west of Drake Road and east of U.S. 131.
+Site work is expected to be completed and ready for occupation in July of 2020.

 The groundbreaking for BTR 2 follows more than three years of community engagement and partnership.
 Oshtemo Township has played a critical role in advancing BTR 2 by sharing the cost of the site design that led to the grant from U.S. Economic Development Administration, or EDA.
 "Oshtemo Township is excited to partner with Western Michigan University on the next phase of the Business Technology and Research Park, as it represents new opportunities for innovation and economic development in the Township and the Kalamazoo region" said Township Planning Director, Julie Johnston.